apostrophecms/apostrophe-documentation/reference/apostrophe-attachments/index.md

 in which permissions are a complete nonissue.
 NEVER use on the front end.
 ### addTypeMigration() *[api]*

+## Nunjucks template helpers
+### url(*attachment*, *options*)
+This method is available as a template helper: apos.attachments.url

+Given an attachment object,
+return the URL.
+If options.size is set, return the URL for that size (one-third, one-half, two-thirds, full). full is "full width" (1140px), not the original.
+For the original, don't pass size.
+If the "uploadfsPath" option is true, an uploadfs path is returned instead of a URL.
+### first(*within*, *options*)
+This method is available as a template helper: apos.attachments.first

+Find the first attachment referenced within any object with attachments as possible properties or sub-properties.

+For best performance be reasonably specific; don't pass an entire page or piece object if you can pass page.thumbnail to avoid an exhaustive search, especially if the page has many joins.

+Returns the first attachment matching the criteria.

+For ease of use, a null or undefined `within` argument is accepted.

+Examples:

+1. In the body please

+apos.attachments.first(page.body)

+2. Must be a PDF

+apos.attachments.first(page.body, { extension: 'pdf' })

+3. May be any office-oriented file type

+apos.attachments.first(page.body, { group: 'office' })

+apos.images.first is a convenience wrapper for fetching only images.

+OPTIONS:

+You may specify `extension`, `extensions` (an array of extensions) or `group` to filter the results.
+### all(*within*, *options*)
+This method is available as a template helper: apos.attachments.all

+Find all attachments referenced within an object, whether they are properties or sub-properties (via joins, etc).

+For best performance be reasonably specific; don't pass an entire page or piece object if you can pass piece.thumbnail to avoid an exhaustive search, especially if the piece has many joins.

+Returns an array of attachments, or an empty array if none are found.

+For ease of use, a null or undefined `within` argument is accepted.

+Examples:

+1. In the body please

+apos.attachments.all(page.body)

+2. Must be a PDF

+apos.attachments.all(page.body, { extension: 'pdf' })

+3. May be any office-oriented file type

+apos.attachments.all(page.body, { group: 'office' })

+apos.images.all is a convenience wrapper for fetching only images.

+OPTIONS:

+You may specify `extension`, `extensions` (an array of extensions) or `group` to filter the results.
 ## API Routes
 ### POST /modules/apostrophe-attachments/upload